turol/smaaDemo/foreign/vulkanMemoryAllocator/README.md

 - Convert this JSON dump into a picture to visualize your memory.
 See [tools/VmaDumpVis](tools/VmaDumpVis/README.md).
 - Debugging incorrect memory usage: Enable initialization of all allocated memory with a bit pattern to detect usage of uninitialized or freed memory.
 Enable validation of a magic number before and after every allocation to detect out-of-bounds memory corruption.
 - Record and replay sequence of calls to library functions to a file to check correctness, measure performance, and gather statistics.
+- Support for interoperability with OpenGL.
+- Virtual allocator: Interface for using core allocation algorithm to allocate any custom data, e.g. pieces of one large buffer.

 # Prequisites

 - Self-contained C++ library in single header file.
 No external dependencies other than standard C and C++ library and of course Vulkan.
+Some features of C++14 used.
 STL containers are not used by default.
 - Public interface in C, in same convention as Vulkan API.
 Implementation in C++.
 - Error handling implemented by returning `VkResult` error codes - same way as in Vulkan.
 - Interface documented using Doxygen-style comments.